enTerbury/enTerbury.github.io/index.md

 [change my mind](mailto:epo_freak@hotmail.de)

+spotted a logical error? ouch, that does hurt me. deservedly insult me by telling me of it, or laugh up your sleeve at the primate which i am.

 i try to be both precise and succinct, while still leaving room for various degrees of implementations to allow it to be applied everywhere in the world.

 ### AI